Note: This article was updated on April 6, 2026

 Beneath that, you should see Additional options for GitHub, but there are only a few you should worry about right now.
 Whether or not you enable them is up to you.

 - Include Pre-releases: Some apps on GitHub distribute pre-release versions well before the main release.
-Turning this on will download and update your apps based on every time a pre-release and normal release drops.
+Turning this on will download and update your apps every time a pre-release and normal release drops.

 - Fallback on older releases: This allows the app to look for older releases if a new release only includes, for example, an iPhone .ipa and not a .apk.